jeebuscrossaint/oh-my-gossh/configs/configs.md

 ### Color
-It can change the colors of stuff in the thing (it doesn't actaully work just configure colors in the MDStyle.json file)
+It can change the colors of stuff in the thing (it doesn't actaully work just configure colors in the MDStyle.json file) Refer to the [Glamour styles documentation](https://github.com/charmbracelet/glamour/tree/master/styles) for guidance on available options.

 ### Projects
 You can define as many projects as you would like.